 Get together with above mentioned group and make Boomerang Bags!
 You can use our templates, or come up with your own designs.

 The bags can be given away to friends, family, colleagues, the bag-less stranger in front of you at the supermarket.
 They can be used to wrap presents in or stashed in your car and handbag so that you’re never caught without a reusable bag when you need one.

 However you choose to distribute your bags, the most important thing is to ensure that they’re distributed with a message…about waste, about sustainability, about community…make the connection and empower and inspire people to be part of the solutions!

 Boomerang Bags kicked off in 2013 when Co-founders, Tania Potts and Jordyn de Boer met up with the dream of reducing plastic bags within their community of Burleigh Heads.
-Thanks to dozens of amazing supporters and hundreds of dedicated volunteers, Boomerang Bags is now spreading into communities Australia-wide!
+Thanks to hundreds of amazing supporters and thousands of dedicated volunteers, Boomerang Bags has now become a global movement of grassroots, community action!